beejjorgensen/bgc/src/misc.md

 We'll be all happy and C-like here, though.)

 Note that an `enum` is a type, too.
 You can
-`typedef` it, you can pass them into functions, and so on, again, just like "normal" types.
+`typedef` it, you can pass them to functions, and so on, again, just like "normal" types.

 Here are some enums and their usage.
 Remember---treat them just